karantan/Dogs-vs-Cats/README.md

 Dogs vs. Cats Redux: Kernels Edition
 ====================================

-The purpose of this project is ...
+The purpose of this project is to demonstrate how training CNN model is preformed.
+Once we have trained the model we can then use it.

 Prerequisites